RelDenClu: A Relative Density based Biclustering Method for identifying non-linear feature relations: Proposed Biclustering Method: RelDenClu

 \subsection{Proposed technique of finding a set of observations having dependence for a given feature pair}

-In this section, a method has been proposed to identify subsets of observations which form the base for a relationship between two features.
-The novelty of the proposed algorithm lies in its way of finding these related subsets by comparing joint distribution to marginal distribution using histogram technique.
-The dense regions obtained form the basis of a direct connection between features or columns as discussed in Section \ref{objAlgo}.
+This section describes a novel method for identifying subsets of observations which show dependence between two features, by comparing joint distribution and marginal distributions using histogram technique.

 The data in the Euclidean space is normalized to space $[0,1]\times[0,1]$.
 Either a grid or rolling window is used to calculate the density.
 Data is analyzed by considering small rectangular regions called cells.
 The terminology used in this section is as follows: The region given by $(v_x - xlen/2, v_x + xlen/2]\times(v_y - ylen/2, v_y+ylen/2]$ is said to be a cell of size $(xlen, ylen)$ centred at point$(v_x, v_y)$.
-The phrase ``corresponding marginal cells'' refers to rectangular regions given by $(v_x - xlen/2, v_x + xlen/2]\times[0,1]$ and $[0,1] \times (v_y - ylen/2, v_y+ylen/2]$.
-Here we use the term `density' in a casual way i.e., density is given by the number of observations in a cell divided by its area.
+The phrase ``corresponding marginal cells'' refers to rectangular regions: $(v_x - xlen/2, v_x + xlen/2]\times[0,1]$ and $[0,1] \times (v_y - ylen/2, v_y+ylen/2]$.
+Here we use the term `density' for `histogram density estimate' i.e., density is given by the number of observations in a cell divided by product of cell area and total number of observations.
 A cell is said to be dense if its density is higher than the average density of the corresponding marginal cells.

 As examining cells centered at each observation may not be computationally feasible for large datasets, we use slightly different schemes for small and large datasets.
 This allows us to achieve a balance between accuracy and ease of computation.
 Whether we consider a dataset to be large or small depends on computational power.